praparn/github-action-x-any-xks/README.md

 * All credential in this project was designed to store on "secrets" on github.
 If you new with this.
 Please kindly following [GitHub Secrets](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md)
 * As project are coverage multiple cloud provider.
 So when you fork/clone this repository in action.
 You can consider to remove unused cloud provider's folder
 * In case to create multiple cluster with same cloud provider.
-Please create new branch for operate and modified the workflow/secret to fit with your branch
+Please create new branch for operate and modified the {XXXX_CLUSTERNAME} and workflow file parameter to fit with your branch

 ### Built With